 Buddy Sorrell: So go ahead, tear your hair out!

-Update: Per a super Dick Van Dyke Show fan, Greg Williams, who was kind enough to e-mail me with loads of information, I have an answer about Ritchie’s bedroom.
+Update: Per a The Dick Van Dyke Show fan, Greg Williams, who was kind enough to e-mail me with loads of information, I have an answer about Ritchie’s bedroom.
 Ritchie’s bedroom was indeed shown in several episodes, but not in the one I had thought I remembered about the bird pecking Ritchie’s head, which was an expectant woodpecker in the episode “A Bird In The Head Hurts.”
 His bedroom was in the episodes “The Sick Boy and the Sitter,” “The Man from My Uncle,” and “Never Name a Duck.”

 Greg also enlightened me about a marvelous book called: TV Sets Fantasy Blueprints of Classic TV Homes by Mark Bennett that I need to pick it up for myself and any TV fan should have this book too.
 The book has detailed imaginary blueprints of TV homes we have all come to love and feel at home in ourselves.
 I can’t wait to pick up this book and get lost in TV Land in a whole new way.